britram/rains-prototype/draft-trammell-rains-protocol.md

 query-name.

 The value of the token (8) key, if present, is either an integer or a UTF-8 string of maximum byte length 32.
-Future messages containing answers to this query may contain the token instead of the query itself.
+Future messages or notifications containing answers to this query MUST contain this token, if present.

 The value of the query-opts (22) key, if present, is an array of integers in priority order of the querier's preferences in tradeoffs in answering the